uptane/uptane.github.io/standardref.md

 #### **Uptane Standard**

 * Latest release: Uptane Standard for Design and Implementation v.2.0.0 [(HTML)](papers/uptane-standard.2.0.0.html)  [(PDF)](papers/uptane-standard.2.0.0.pdf)
-  * This release contain a few design changes, but primarily adds clarifications and wording improvements.
+  * This release contains a few design changes, but primarily adds clarifications and wording improvements.
 * Uptane Standard for Design and Implementation v.1.2.0 [(HTML)](papers/uptane-standard.1.2.0.html)  [(PDF)](papers/uptane-standard.1.2.0.pdf)
 * Uptane Standard for Design and Implementation v.1.1.0 [(HTML)](papers/uptane-standard.1.1.0.html)  [(PDF)](papers/uptane-standard.1.1.0.pdf)
   * This is the first release under the auspices of the Linux Foundation's Joint Development Foundation